Access Barnard

 Addressing Food Insecurity

-The Food Pantry at Columbia-Barnard Hall is open to any student within any of the 20 Schools within Columbia University - undergraduate or graduate, full-time or part-time.
+The Food Pantry at Lerner Hall is open to currently-registered students within any of the 21 Schools of Columbia University.
 Any student who has any level of food insecurity can reach out to the Food Pantry to get a disbursement catered to your individual dietary and household needs.
-All students can rest assured that any information they provide to us will remain within the Food Pantry and will not be shared with anyone outside of the Food Pantry without their explicit permission.
+All students can rest assured that any information they provide will remain within the Food Pantry and will not be shared with anyone outside of the Food Pantry without their explicit permission.
+Access Barnard also hosts a small food pantry in our Lounge, Milbank 111.